Gene-Weaver/VoucherVision/README.md

 ---

 # Run VoucherVision
-1. In the terminal, make sure that you `cd` into the `VoucherVision` directory and that your virtual environment is active (you should see venv_VV on the command line).
+1. In the terminal, make sure that you `cd` into the `VoucherVision` directory and that your virtual environment is active (you should see .venv_VV on the command line).
 2. Type:
     <pre><code class="language-python">python run_VoucherVision.py</code></pre>
     <button class="btn" data-clipboard-target="#code-snippet"></button>